Fort Hamilton Parkway station (BMT West End Line): History

-Fort Hamilton Parkway station opened on June 24, 1916, along with the first portion of the BMT West End Line from 36th Street on the BMT Fourth Avenue Line to 18th Avenue station.
+Fort Hamilton Parkway station opened as 44th Street on June 24, 1916, along with the first portion of the BMT West End Line from 36th Street on the BMT Fourth Avenue Line to 18th Avenue station.
 The line was originally a surface excursion railway to Coney Island, called the Brooklyn, Bath and Coney Island Railroad, which was established in 1862, but did not reach Coney Island until 1864.
 Under the Dual Contracts of 1913, an elevated line was built over New Utrecht Avenue, 86th Street and Stillwell Avenue.

 The platforms at the station were extended in the 1960s to 615 feet to accommodate ten-car trains.

 Station layout

 This elevated station has three tracks and two slightly offset side platforms.
 The D train stops here at all times, and the center express track is not normally used in service.
-Both platforms have cream-colored windscreens and red canopies, both supported by green frames and columns, for most of their centers.
-Their ends have steel waist-high fencing.
+Both platforms have full cream-colored windscreens and red canopies, and for most of their centers, both windscreens are supported by green frames and columns.

 The station's artwork, installed during a 2012 renovation, is called Gardens of Fort Hamilton Parkway Station by Portia Munson.
 It consists of stained glass murals on the platform windscreens depicting various plants.

 Exits

 This station has two station houses beneath the platforms and tracks.
 The full-time one is at the south end.
-It has two staircases to each platform, a waiting area/crossunder, turnstile bank, token booth, and staircases going down to either northern corners of New Utrecht Avenue and 45th Street.
-The northern station house is abandoned.
+It has two staircases to each platform, a waiting area/crossunder, a turnstile bank, a token booth, and staircases going down to either northern corners of New Utrecht Avenue or 45th Street.
+The north station house is abandoned.
 A single staircase from each platform goes down to a walkway on either side of the building, where a turnstile provides access to and from the station.
 Two staircases go down to either side of New Utrecht Avenue between 44th and 43rd Streets.